itsjunetime/smserver/docs/API.md

 Retrieves the most recent $num messages to or from $person, offset by $offset.

 - person: parameter is necessary, and value is consequential; must be chat_identifier of conversation. chat_identifier will be the email address or phone number of an individual, or 'chat' + $arbitrary_number for a group chat. chat_identifiers for group chats and email addresses must be exact, and phone numbers must be in the form of '+\<country code>\<area code>\<number>'. e.g. "+16378269173".
-Using parantheses or dashes will mess it up and return nothing.
+Using parentheses or dashes will mess it up and return nothing.

 - num: Parameter is not necessary, but value is consequential.
 The value of this parameter must be an integer, and will be the number of most recent messages that are returned from the app.
 If it is 0, it will return all the messages to or from this person, and if it is not specified, it will use the default number of messages on the app, which is currently 100 at the time of writing this.

 - offset: Parameter is not necessary, but value is consequential.
 The value of this parameter must be an integer, and will be the offset off the messages that you want to receive.
-Say, for example, that you already retrieved the latest 100 messages, and wnated to receive the 100 before those, your offset would be 100.
+Say, for example, that you already retrieved the latest 100 messages, and wanted to receive the 100 before those, your offset would be 100.
 If unspecified, this value will default to 0.

 - read: Parameter is not necessary, but value is consequential.
 The value of this parameter must be a string, either `true` or `false`.
 If it is `true`, or the parameter is not included but the 'mark conversation as read when viewed on web interface' option is checked in the app's settings, the conversation whose messages are being requested will be marked as read on the host device.